Handheld moisture meter aimed at dusty attic insulation below stained roof sheathing while checking for signs of inadequate roof ventilation.

 • Temperature differences between attic sections can signal restricted airflow.

-• Early detection prevents mold growth, insulation damage, and structural deterioration.
+• Early detection helps prevent mold growth, insulation damage, and structural deterioration when the airflow problem is corrected.

 Similar Posts